GETTING STARTED

 Gas Metal Arc Welding (G.M.A.W.)
 MIG Welding on Carbon Steel Plate

-Note, that by start of G.M.A.W. training most applicants will have received results from C.W.B. with regards to their S.M.A.W. testing.
+Note, that by the start of G.M.A.W. training most students will have received results from C.W.B. with regards to their S.M.A.W. testing.

 Additional Welding Techniques

-This 40 hour module of practical training on the shop floor that will provide knowledge leading into practical pipe training, this will involve open root plate welding for 1G, 2G and 5G for E6010/E7018-1.
+This 40 hour module of practical training on the shop floor will provide knowledge leading into practical pipe training involving open root plate welding.

 Shielded Metal Arc Welding (S.M.A.W.)
 Stick Welding on Carbon Steel Pipe E6010/E7018-1

 This module is the first practical pipe instruction and is 180 hours.
-Students practice on 6” pipe in 4 positions: 6G, 2G, 5G, and 1G.
-After successful completion, the applicant will be trained on the 2” pipe in the 6G position.
-Upon successful completion of training the applicant will test on 2” pipe 6G for one T.S.S.A. certification.
+Students train on 6” pipe in the 6G (all position), then finishes this module on 2” pipe in the 6G position.
+Upon successful completion of training the student will test on 2” pipe 6G for one T.S.S.A. or Can-Weld In-House Certification.

-Note, that by the start of this module successful applicants will have received results from C.W.B.
+Note, that by the start of this module successful students will have received results from C.W.B.
 F.C.A.W. testing.

 Shielded Metal Arc Welding (S.M.A.W.)
 Stick Welding on Carbon Steel Pipe E7018-1

 This is 120 hours and is the second pipe module welding.
-Students practice on 6” pipe in the 6G position, then finishes this module on 2” pipe in the 6G position with E7018-1.
-Upon successful completion of training the applicant will test for one Can-Weld In-House certification.
+Students train on 6” pipe in the 6G (all position), then finishes this module on 2” pipe in the 6G position.
+Upon successful completion of training the applicant will test for one T.S.S.A. or Can-Weld In-House certification.

 Gas Tungsten Arc Welding (G.T.A.W.)/Shielded Metal Arc Welding (S.M.A.W.)
 TIG/SMAW Welding on Carbon Steel Pipe

 Also called “TIG” welding, this is the last welding process taught and is 110 hours.
 It is a combination of G.T.A.W.
 ER70S-2 and S.M.A.W E7018-1.
-It is taught in the flat, horizontal, vertical-up open root position.
-Afterwards the student is trained on 6” pipe 6G position, and followed by the 2” pipe 6G position.
-Upon successful completion of training the applicant will test for one Can-Weld In-House certification.
+Students train on 6” pipe in the 6G (all position) on 6” pipe 6G position, then finish this module in the 2” pipe 6G position.
+Upon successful completion of training the student will test for one Can-Weld In-House certification.

 Introduction to Stainless Steel and/or Aluminum